You don’t need to be a therapist or have other formal credentials in order to become a Focusing Teacher/Practitioner.

 Want a free taste of our program?

-Join Ann Weiser Cornell, Barbara McGavin, and the other teachers of this program on July 15th at 4pm Pacific for a free Open House Webinar where you’ll:
+Join Ann Weiser Cornell, Barbara McGavin, and the other teachers of this program on a recorded webinar call where you’ll:

 - Meet and interact with many of the teachers of the certification program

 - Learn about the different components of the program and how they integrate

 - Get a chance to share your own goals and questions

 - Enjoy the exciting prospect of this new group forming

 Ann can help you explore whether the program meets your needs.

 A link to our program application is provided after you have your chat with Ann.

 Step 3.
 Click Here to Register or See Course Details (do not register until you've completed Steps 1 and 2)